ML-brooowss/ML/README.md

 * Cleaning the titles as they had a trailing '/', which also supports our data enhancing.
 * Cleaning the authors from birth and death years to ensure a consistent data formatting.

-The next step was to look at is how complete our dataset is, or how much missing data it has.
+The next step was to look at how complete our dataset is, or how much missing data it has.

 ![Non-missing values per source](readme_images/overview_missing_data.png)